-The Southwest Partnership is a coalition of seven neighborhood associations and six anchor institutions in Southwest Baltimore.
+The Southwest Partnership is a coalition of seven neighborhood associations and seven anchor institutions in Southwest Baltimore.
 We work together to build awesome communities in the neighborhoods of our area: Barre Circle, Franklin Square, Hollins Roundhouse, Mount Clare, Pigtown, Poppleton, and Union Square.

 The work of the SWP is done through seven Program Committees: Commercial Development, Education, Historic Preservation, Housing, Public Safety, Vibrant and Walkable Streets, and Workforce Development.
 The Committees meet monthly and are open to the public and are community led.